Theories

 You can’t prove everything!

 This chapter proposes that evidence for a hypothesis is a true theory that predicts this hypothesis.
 Now, unfortunately, we do not have evidence for all hypotheses that we make.
 In fact, for the vast majority of hypotheses, we do not have any evidence at all.
 Even if we have evidence, there may be counter-evidence.
 This means that, strictly speaking, we would have to go through a process of joint reasoning before deciding the truth of that statement.
 And yet, in everyday life, we rarely do that.
-Therefore, is the theory of truth put forward in this chapter not just absurd?Everyone is free to believe what they want.
-People can believe what is true, what is false, or what is unknown.
-There is, on a Humanist world view, no necessity to prove anything.
+Therefore, is the theory of truth put forward in this chapter not just absurd?On a Humanist view, everyone is free to believe what they want.
+There is no moral necessity to prove anything.

 What is the meaning of love?